 - Arrow Pickup Increase - Allows players to pick up an increased number of normal and pipe bomb arrows.

 Cooperative play is once again featured within the game, with each of the three storylines starring two main characters.
 Leon has Helena Harper at his side, Chris is teamed with BSAA marksman Piers Nivans, and Jake Muller is paired with Sherry Birkin.
 Matchmaking has been introduced to allow a more accessible venue for cooperative play, including drop-in drop-out capability.
 When played solo, players can now select which of the two main characters to star as, rather than having to complete the campaign first to unlock the secondary character.
 Like in RE5, the other character is taken control by an AI should it be a solo game.
-However, there is no inventory management between the two characters, and the AI is invincible with infinite ammo.
+Though this time around there is no inventory management between the two characters, and the AI is invincible with infinite ammo.

 With each of the three stories primarily happening concurrently, this eventually allows certain characters to coincide with one another introducing the concept of 4-player cooperative play in Resident Evil 6.
 As long as the player(s) is online, once they reach a point in one of the stories (eg. Leon & Helena) where the cast will meet up with two from another story (eg. Jake and Sherry), the player is given the option to search online for any other player(s) who is currently at the same spot with the other characters.
 From there, the quadruple can then temporarily play together to fight against a specific story-dictated boss battle.
 Otherwise the player(s) can opt to fight alongside two temporary friendly AI's instead.